miapeppi/lost-in-translation/README.md

 Lost in Translation is a React framework specific frontend project, that uses API for saving user information, React Router to navigate between pages and Redux for state management.
 Bootstrap is used for UI layout.

-Page is running on Heroku: xxx
+Page is running on Heroku: https://sleepy-gorge-86678.herokuapp.com/

 Assignment was made as a pair project of Sergei Kaukiainen and Peppi Mäkelä, and it was the sixth weekly assignment of Experis Academy.